maul-esel/COM-Classes/spec.markdown

 ***

-## This document
-Within this document, all highlighted code is for AutoHotkey.
-Inside code-blocks which aren't actually used for code but for templates or similar, `;` delimits a comment and `%NAME%` is a variable.

-***

 ## Definitions
 ### COM Classes Framework
 The *COM Classes Framework*, or *CCF*, describes a collection of AutoHotkey classes that provide comfortable access to COM non-dispatch interfaces from the AutoHotkey scripting language.